Pirate radio in Cork: Radio NOW 87.8FM

 Radio NOW was an influential underground radio station that broadcast nonstop HD&T (House, Dance, and Trance) on 87.8 FM, reaching Cork city and its surrounding suburbs.
 The station was founded by Cork DJ Steve O’C, who expanded his passion for music beyond the decks and into the airwaves.

 During its final year, Radio NOW gained additional momentum through its popular club nights at the Roxy nightclub’s (Audio Rooms) However, both the Roxy nightclub and Radio NOW came to an end in May/ June of 2013, marking the close of the station’s two-year journey.

-At its peak, Radio NOW hosted a collective of up to 25 DJs, offering a rich blend of genres including house, dance, trance, techno, drum and bass, R’n’B, hip hop, and dubstep.
-It left a lasting impression on Cork’s underground music scene as a hub for diverse and cutting-edge sounds.
+At its peak, Radio NOW hosted a collective of up to 25 DJs, offering a blend of genres including house, dance, trance, techno, drum and bass, R’n’B, hip hop, and dubstep.
+It left a large impression on Cork’s underground music scene as a hub for diverse sounds.